New lawsuit filed in mass shooting at Michigan school

 Associated Press

 SOUTHFIELD, Mich.
-(AP) — A new lawsuit was filed in Michigan on Thursday over the shooting at Oxford High School that killed four students and wounded six other students and a teacher.
+(AP) — A new lawsuit alleging negligence by school officials and a Michigan school shooting suspect’s parents was filed Thursday over the attack at Oxford High School that killed four students and wounded six other students and a teacher.

 The lawsuit was announced by Detroit-area attorney Ven Johnson on behalf of the parents of Tate Myer, who was slain Nov.
 30, and other students who witnessed the shootings.

+“We’re sad and heartbroken — our lives forever changed,” William Myre said at a news conference.
+“Our family will never be the same.
+We’re not doing good.
+All we do is walk around the house and think about Tate.”

-The lawsuit names Oxford High School’s dean of students, two counselors and three teachers as defendants.
+The lawsuit, which seeks at least $25,000, names Oxford High School’s dean of students, two counselors and three teachers as defendants.
 The shooting suspect and his parents also are named as defendants.

 The Associated Press sent an email Thursday morning seeking comment from the school district.